 Study Room Etiquette

 Smoking is prohibited in the entire museum.
 Food and drink, including chewing gum, candy, or mints, are not permitted in the Study Room.
+Painted nails can mark paper, so gloves must be worn if a researcher’s nails are painted.

 Only materials necessary for research may be brought into the Study Room.
 Pencils and paper will be provided.
 Laptop computers may be used, but should be placed at a safe distance from any artwork.
 No pens, notebooks, or Post-It Notes may be used.
 All briefcases, purses, bags, ﬁle folders, coats, hats, umbrellas, backpacks, computer bags, portfolios, large notebooks, and any other items requested must be stored in lockers.